The CCSA candidates must meet the following eligibility requirements for education, character and work experience.

 - If you are completing your CPE reporting form and have not already met this requirement, please take a moment to review the International Standards before submitting your form.

-- While there, we also encourage you to review the Practice Advisories (accessible with an IIA member password) and other sections of The IIA’s Professional Practices Framework.
+- While there, we also encourage you to review the Implementation Guidance (accessible with an IIA member password) and other sections of The IIA’s Professional Practices Framework.

 CPE Reporting Requirements